Panthers' failure to reach playoffs hurts Wilks' job hopes - NewsBreak

 Panthers' failure to reach playoffs hurts Wilks' job hopes

-Steve Wilks’ bid to become Carolina’s next full-time head coach took a huge hit Sunday after the Panthers blew an 11-point fourth quarter lead and lost 30-24 to the Tampa Bay Buccaneers , eliminating them from playoff contention.
+CHARLOTTE, N.C.
+(AP) — Steve Wilks’ bid to become Carolina’s next full-time head coach took a huge hit Sunday after the Panthers blew an 11-point fourth quarter lead and lost 30-24 to the Tampa Bay Buccaneers, eliminating them from playoff contention.

 Wilks is 5-6 since taking over as interim coach for Matt Rhule, who was fired after Week 5.